Precision Higgs physics at the LHC

 We include the full available set of 7 TeV and 8 TeV results and analyse both Lagrangians using the same data.
 In addition to the usual total rate measurements we for the first time include invisible Higgs decays.
 For the SMEFT analysis we include some kinematic distributions, as well as off-shell Higgs production.

 SFitter-Higgs update after Moriond and Aspen 2013 and two-Higgs-doublet model analysis

 The result includes the new di-photon rate by CMS.
 As usual, in additional to the universal coupling modification, the second and third entries show the results for a universal gauge boson and fermion coupling.
 To the right we show the ratio of couplings extracted from data.
 The paper also gives a detailed analysis for two-Higgs-doublet models.

-Sfitter-Higgs extrapolation of Higgs coupling measurements at a high-luminosity LHC and a LC Higgs factory.
+Sfitter-Higgs projection of Higgs coupling measurements at a high-luminosity LHC and a LC Higgs factory